|

 problems, including

-addictions, obesity, mood disorders, and (some)
+addictions, obesity, mood disorders, and some depression.

-Nature provides an instinctual three-level
+Nature provides a

 inevitable broken bonds during our lives.
 This mental + emotional +